 Sound is very important to people.
 It can be very pleasant if you are listening to nature or music, but can also be a real nuisance if it is persistently loud and unwanted.
 If sound is unwanted, we refer to it as noise.
 Noise in our residential environment can be annoying and disturb people's sleep.
 Sound can also lead to health issues, such as high blood pressure.

 Most noise is produced in the vicinity of roads, railways and near the arrival and departure flight paths at Schiphol.
 Road traffic causes the greatest noise pollution.
 Read more in the Environmental Data Compendium.

 The government is trying to reduce noise pollution with specific measures, such as the installation of noise barriers along motorways, the insulation of homes and the tightening of noise requirements for new vehicles.
 Despite these measures, noise exposure has scarcely decreased.
 Above all this is due to the increase in road traffic and the expansion of the road network.

-Take a look under Individual action for tips how you can best protect yourself against noise pollution and how you can reduce the amount of noise you make yourself.
+Take a look under tips to prevent noise pollution for tips how you can best protect yourself against noise pollution and how you can reduce the amount of noise you make yourself.

 Here you can find a description of commonly used noise terms and definitions such as the calculation method, Article 110g, dB, Lden, Lnight, etc.

 Noise in our residential environment can be annoying and disturb people's sleep.
 In the event of long-term noise pollution it is difficult to find rest and be able to relax.
 Continuous stress and sleep disturbance can lead to high blood pressure and cardiovascular diseases.
 It may lead to a deterioration in the health of people who already suffer from cardiovascular problems.
 If children are exposed to noise at school, their performance may suffer.